Shahriar-Kariman/CE3963_Assignment_1/CE3963_Assignment_1.md

 \end{split}
 $$

-So we actually lose money with the new system so it is *not benifitial* to have this new system in an economic sense which means NB power **should not** implement the system.
+So we actually lose money with the new system so it is *not beneficial* to have this new system in an economic sense which means NB power **should not** implement the system.
 But I would also consider environmental impact as well.

 ## Problem 6 - Viability of the Rollercoaster Project

-To be continude...
+Unfortunately I ran out of time.

 ## Problem 7 - Comparing Water Pumps

-I think I just need to calcualte the Equivalent Annual Cost for 12 years for each pump and compare them.
+I think I just need to calculate the Equivalent Annual Cost for 12 years for each pump and compare them.

 ### Pump A